-2020-21 REPORTING CALENDAR I
+2021-22 REPORTING CALENDAR I

 OVERVIEW 1

 AGENCY LEGISLATIVE AUTHORITY AND DUTIES 2

 ACKNOWLEDGEMENTS 4

 Original Contributors

-2020-2021 Audit Advisory Committee
+2021-2022 Audit Advisory Committee

 GUIDELINES FOR COLLEGES

 WHO GETS REPORTED FOR FUNDING?

-WHAT TO EXPECT DURING AN ENROLLMENT AUDIT 7
+WHAT TO EXPECT DURING AN ENROLLMENT AUDIT

 When will the audit occur?
-7

 What will the audit team require the day of the audit?

 What admission and attendance documents will the enrollment audit team inspect?

 How will I know which admissions files to pull for my audit sample?

 Who will need to assist the audit team and for how long?

-What happens next?

-GUIDELINES FOR AUDITORS 12
+GUIDELINES FOR AUDITORS

-ADMISSION 13
+ADMISSION

-State Board Policy 9.2 13
+State Board Policy 8.2

 What documents do I look for in an admissions file?

 Can a diploma substitute for an official transcript?

 What about High School Equivalency (HSE) transcripts?

 What type of transcript should a home-schooled student present?

 What about International Students?

 How to extract from Diploma Sender?
-16

 What about students without a High School diploma or High School Equivalency?
-16

 What if there is missing documentation in a student's admission file?

 What about MI-BEST students?

+MIBEST Flowchart Diagram

 RESIDENCY 18

 General Residency Determination 18

-In or Out State Resident - Clarification 18
+In or Out State Resident - Clarification

-Residency of Minors - Clarification 18
+Residency of Minors - Clarification

-Residency Flowcharts
+Residency Exceptions

+Residency Flowchart: Determination of Student's Mississippi Residency for Tuition Purposes

-Immigrants, permanent residents or green card holders 26
+Immigrants, permanent residents or green card holders

 Non-immigrant Visa Holders

 Undocumented Aliens

 List Of Approved Residency Documents

-ATTENDANCE 28
+ATTENDANCE

 Concepts

 Method

 Student Schedule File - Related Fields

-Course File - Related Fields 20
+Course File - Related Fields

-Maximum Number Of Absences Allowed Chart 30
+Maximum Number Of Absences Allowed Chart 32

-To Include or Exclude A Student From A Class 31
+To Include or Exclude A Student From A Class 33

+Attendance Flowchart 33

-Attendance Flowchart
+Attendance Flowchart Diagram

 What about a student who registers a few days late, are the missed classes counted as absences?
+35

 Online and MSVCC Attendance

 What about reinstatements?

 What if there is missing attendance documentation?

 SPECIAL INSTRUCTIONS FOR LEAD AUDITORS

 Notes for auditors

 The day of the audit

 At the conclusion of the audit

-Within 10 working days of the close of the audit DEFINITIONS OF TERMS & ACRONYMS
+Within 10 working days of the close of the audit

+DEFINITIONS OF TERMS & ACRONYMS

-FILE UPLOAD PROCESS AND FILE SPECIFICATIONS
+FILE UPLOAD PROCESS AND FILE SPECIFICATIONS 43

 Primary Enrollment File Structure

 Course File Structure

+Faculty File Structure

-Faculty File StructureStudent Schedule File Structure
+Student Schedule File Structure

 Graduate File Structure

 US STATE AND TERRITORY CODES

 MISSISSIPPI COUNTY CODES

-ACADEMIC CIP CODES AND PATHWAYS
+ACADEMIC CIP CODES AND PATHWAYS 83

-CAREER-TECHNICAL APPROVED CIP CODES AND MIBEST PROGRAMS
+CAREER-TECHNICAL APPROVED CIP CODES AND MIBEST PROGRAMS 104

-MISSISSIPPI HIGH SCHOOL ACT CODES
+MISSISSIPPI HIGH SCHOOL ACT CODES 153

-DISTRICT AND SITE CODES
+DISTRICT AND SITE CODES 169

 TRANSFER INSTITUTION FICE CODES

-MS HS GRADUATION REQUIREMENTS (2018 FROM 2005) 171
+MS DIPLOMA OPTIONS 185

-RESIDENCY STATUTES AND OPINIONS 175
+RESIDENCY STATUTES AND OPINIONS 189

-Residency Statutes 175
+Residency Statutes 189

+Attorney General Opinion Stonecypher 2007 196

-Attorney General Opinions 182
+Attorney General Opinion Evans 2007 200

-McKinney-Vento Sample Letter
+McKinney-Vento Sample Letter 202

+2015 Federal Dear Colleague Letter in Reference to Homeless Youth 203

+Making Unaccompanied Homeless Youth Determination form

+Attorning General Mayfield Opinion 2020

+MS Department of Corrections Verification Letter

-RECENT LEGISLATION 189
+RECENT LEISLATION

-2020 Appropriations Senate Bill 2935
+2021 Appropriations Senate Bill 2914

 2015 Federal Dear Colleague Letter in Reference to Ability to Benefit

 2011 Dual Enrollment/Dual Credit Senate Bill 2869

 DUAL ENROLLMENT/DUAL CREDIT ELIGIBILITY

-OFF-CAMPUS SITE POLICY 212
+OFF-CAMPUS SITE POLICY 236

-GUIDANCE ON DIPLOMA MILLS 217
+GUIDANCE ON DIPLOMA MILLS 241

-OTHER REFERENCE TABLES 221
+OTHER REFERENCE TABLES 245

-FREQUENTLY ASKED QUESTIONS 225
+FREQUENTLY ASKED QUESTIONS 249

-2020-2021 AUDIT AND REPORTING CALENDAR
+2021-2022 AUDIT AND REPORTING CALENDAR